 5.1 Analysis of influence mechanism 1: mediation effect test

 According to the test of hypothesis H1, it is found that as the degree of NFCs’ financialization deepens, the level of corporate risk-taking decreases.
-The existing sduties show that the level of enterprise risk-taking is affected by many factors such as managerial overconfidence (Yu Minggui et al., 2013) and social network relationship (Zhang Min et al., 2015), but fundamentally, the level of corporate risk-taking from one aspect depends on the amount of resources available to corporationsente, and on the other hand depends on the enterprising spirit of the entrepreneur.
+The existing sduties show that the level of firm risk-taking is affected by many factors such as managerial overconfidence (Yu Minggui et al., 2013) and social network relationship (Zhang Min et al., 2015), but fundamentally, the level of corporate risk-taking from one aspect depends on the amount of resources available to corporations, and on the other hand depends on the enterprising spirit of the entrepreneur.

 For NFCs with higher degree of financialization, they have relatively more available financial resources and lower financing constraints.
-Based on this consideration, the improvement of financialization degree should enhance the corporate risk-taking abilityente, but the empirical results of this paper do not support the hypothesis H1a.
+Based on this consideration, the improvement of financialization degree should enhance the corporate risk-taking ability, but the empirical results of this paper do not support the hypothesis H1a.
 Another possibility is that financialization affects the corporate risk-taking level by influencing entrepreneurs' enterprising spirit.
 Ortiz (2014) believes that some of the characteristics of financialization are similar to the invasion of HIV in the human body, not only because they self-replicate and grow rapidly within the corresponding system, but also because of its adverse consequences in the system, destroying the body structure and eroding human spirit and confidence.
 Excessive financialization also harms NFCs, hinders corporate investment in real industries, and hollows out of the real economy (Jiazhi Xieet al., 2014; Ortiz, 2014; Jun Song and Hao Lu, 2015) .
 Therefore, under the erosion of profits from the financial and real estate industries, it may seriously impact entrepreneurs' innovative enthusiasm and enterprising spirit, and reduce the passion of employees

 So we speculate that the increase in financialization degree may reduce the entrepreneur's enthusiasm for innovation and enterprising spirit, and thus reduce corporate risk-taking level.
 We draw on the research of Li Hongbin et al. (2009) and Li Houjian (2013), and use enterprise R&D innovation to measure the innovation enthusiasm and enterprising spirit of enterprise managers.
 Following Baron and Kenny (1986), Wen Zhonglin et al (2004) and Yang Xingquan et al (2015). and other related research, we investigate the impact of corporate financialization on corporate risk taking through the mediation effect test method.
 We construct a recursive model to test the above speculation, that is, whether financialization reduces the corporate risk-taking level by reducing the R&D innovation of enterprises.
 The recursive model is as follows.